AlexTo1290/Pacman-Remake-Project/README.md

 ## Description
 This is a remake of the Pac-man arcade game in Python using the Tkinter library.
-Pathfinding algorithms have been utilised to calculate the ghost's paths to the user.

-Difficulty of the game is managed by the following parameters: movement speed of the player, movement speed of ghosts, and probability of ghosts calculating direct path to player (per second).
+Difficulty of the game is managed by the following parameters: _movement speed of the player_, _movement speed of ghosts_, and _probability of ghosts calculating direct path to player (per second)_.
 As the level increments, these parameters are increased.

+The aim of this project is to create an entertaining game using the Tkinter library which uses pathfinding algorithms as a way of improving the overall game mechanics.

 ## Credits
 Developed by: Alex To.